-Disbursements from the trust to third parties that result in the trust beneficiary receiving non-cash items other than food or shelter are not counted as income if the items would not be counted as property if retained the month after the month of receipt based on previous Medi-Cal asset rules.
+Disbursements from the trust to third parties that result in the trust beneficiary receiving non-cash items other than housing, utilities, or food are not counted as in-kind income. if the items would not be counted as property if retained the month after the month of receipt based on previous Medi-Cal asset rules.
 County's refer to Article 9 of the CCR to determine previously exempt property.
 Reimbursements made from the trust to a third party for funds expended on behalf of the trust beneficiary are not counted as income in the Medi-Cal eligibility determination.